resir014/nextjs-typescript-quickstart/README.md

 - Support for TS' `baseUrl` with `babel-plugin-module-resolver`
 - Simple styling structure with `styled-jsx`
 - Basic TSLint and Prettier setup
+- TypeScript typechecking as part of `test` script (ready to plug into any CI)

 ## How to use